 Facebook and twitter - all social media for that matter - are not open news platforms.
-They do not provide not an unfiltered public soapbox.
+They do not provide an unfiltered public soapbox.
 We have confused social media with the free press.
 The algorithms employed make each feed essentially a private bubble.
 This is a good thing as it closely models a face to face conversation amongst friends.
 This is not a flaw, it is by design.
 Note the word 'social' in social networks.

 In person, you know, real life, if someone bashes into your conversation with, "I couldn't help overhearing" and proceeds to spew a complete load of shite they are immediately and without deliberation considered assholes and are shunned.